mnehpets/workspace-mcp/PLAN.md

 - **`endpoint.SSERenderer`** — iterator-based SSE for the Streamable-HTTP stream.

-To add (the library lacks it): a constant-time **bearer-token `Processor`** (`auth/` package), 401 on missing/invalid, no disclosure of which.
+To add (the library lacks it): a constant-time **bearer-token `Processor`** (`mcp/auth.go`), 401 on missing/invalid, no disclosure of which.
 Upstream later only if clean.

 Other deps: